How to Unclog Any Drain: Sink, Toilet And Tub

 In the case of a pop-up tub, you’ll have to pull up the lever to open it and then grab the drain stopper.

 Next, clean all the soap and hair in and around the hole.
-This will set things right in most cases.
+This will usually fix things.

-Cover the holes on the other side of the overflow plate using a wet rag and begin plunging again if there’s no substantial effect.
+If the overflow plate’s holes on the other side are not covered with a wet rag, cover them with a wet rag and begin plunging again if there is no substantial effect.

-Begin by removing the overflow plate from the tub end; then, the stopper link will detach.
+Begin by removing the overflow plate from the tub end; the stopper link will detach.

 Now, feed around 30 inches of the cable through the overflow tube.